Master of Science in Chemistry

 Chemistry in Brussels goes back to 1913, when Ernest Solvay founded the International Institute for Chemistry.
 In 1970, the Solvay family in association with the Vrije Universiteit Brussel (VUB) and the Université Libre de Bruxelles (ULB) founded and independent body, the International Institutes for Physics and Chemistry, to continue this important quest for the advancement of scientific knowledge.
 Over the years, these institutes have remained symbols of scientific excellence.
 The Solvay Institutes organises conferences and meetings that attract and invite the most prominent chemists today.
 The Chemistry Department at the VUB is proud of this tradition.

-No matter which profile you choose, you graduate with the same Master's degree in Chemistry.
-During your studies at VUB you will acquire a solid formation as a chemist and you will have the chance to participate in high-level research.
-For your Master's thesis you will do thorough research and we will guide you on how to work out relevant, original and innovative solutions for contemporary issues in chemistry.
-The VUB Master in Chemistry is a top choice!
+No matter what specialisation you choose, you graduate with the same Master of Science in Chemistry degree.
+During your studies at VUB you will acquire the most solid formation as a chemist and you will have the chance to participate in high-level research.
+In the framework of your Master dissertation you will be involved in fundamental and applied research and we will guide you on how to work out relevant, original and innovative solutions for contemporary issues in the broadly defined field of ‘Chemistry’.
+The VUB Master of Science in Chemistry is a top choice!

 At VUB, I quickly established a passion for analytical and environmental chemistry and was able to work on organic pollutants and their deposition into land and soil as a subject for my Master's thesis.
 As a result of my work on dioxins and PCB's, I started a PhD in the Department of Analytical, Environmental and Geochemistry (AMGC) to continue and expand my research on these toxic compounds.